-The FAIR principles are a set of community-developed guidelines to ensure that data or any digital object are Findable, Accessible, Interoperable and Reproducible.
+The FAIR principles are a set of community-developed guidelines to ensure that data or any digital object are Findable, Accessible, Interoperable and Reusable.
 The FAIR principles specifically emphasize enhancing the ability of machines to automatically find and use data or any digital object, and support its reuse by individuals.
 Standards for the description, interoperability, citation etc. are at the core of these principles.

 The FAIR Guiding Principles, as described in Scientific Data by Wilkinson et al:

 F1. (meta)data are assigned a globally unique and persistent identifier

 F2. data are described with rich metadata (defined by R1 below)

 F3. metadata clearly and explicitly include the identifier of the data it describes

 F4. (meta)data are registered or indexed in a searchable resource